 - public spaces that look good but fail to provide adequate amenities or connections to existing social and economic networks will result in sterile places that people just do not use.

-Please see also our community assets work area.
+Please see also our community and neighbourhoods topic page.